How to Use Points for a Cruise: Save on Sailings, Flights, & Extras

 “Where do you even find cruise deals like that?”

 If you’ve ever wondered how to use points for a cruise, you’re not alone.
 Cruises don’t usually pop up in the same way flights and hotels do when you’re looking for award travel.
-But that doesn’t mean you can’t use points—or cashback—to make one way more affordable.
-Here’s how I approach it.
+But that doesn’t mean you can’t use points, or cashback, to make one much more affordable.

 If you’re just getting started with points, my Beginner’s Guide to Travel Rewards is a great place to start.